- ICBA promotes the Small Business Administration loan programs and federal policies that foster a vibrant small business sector.

 - Additional Congressional oversight must not obstruct efficient community bank access to the various SBA lending programs.

-- The CFPB should exempt community banks from reporting data on small business loans under forthcoming regulations required by statute.
+- Congress should repeal Section 1071 of the Dodd-Frank Act which requires new data reporting on small business loan applications.
+If repeal is not possible, the CFPB should exempt community banks under forthcoming regulations required by statute.
 Additionally, the CFPB should not use its authority to impose requirements beyond those mandated by statute.
-See separate resolution titled Loan Data Collection.
+See separate resolution titled CFPB Small Business Loan Data Collection Rule.

 - ICBA opposes efforts to impose consumer-like regulations on small business loans.